-The most surprising reversal coming into 2019 was not in the two Champions League semi-finals where Spurs and Liverpool both upended their more favored opponents, Barcelona and Man City in dramatic fashion.
-It wasn’t the fortunes of Thanos in the finale of the Avengers Endgame.
+The most surprising reversal coming into 2019 was not in the two Champions League semi-finals where Spurs and Liverpool both upended their more favoured opponents, Barcelona and Man City in dramatic fashion.
+It wasn't the fortunes of Thanos in the finale of the Avengers: Endgame.
 It was, in fact, the sharp reversal in the market expectations for the direction of interest rates set by the US Federal Reserve.

 From a hike to a cut?
 Market probability of Fed rate hike/cut by Dec19 FOMC meeting

-This was a big deal obviously as the major pivot also resulted in financial markets showing a complete reversal, from bordering on bear market territory, to jump straight back into a raging bull market, reaching new historical highs for major indices.
+This was obviously a big deal as the major pivot also resulted in financial markets showing a complete reversal, from bordering on bear market territory, to jump straight back into a raging bull market, reaching new historical highs for major indices.

 It also has more lasting significance than the broken hearts of some football (soccer) fans or cheering movie fans.